Dan Piachaud

-James Daniel 'Dan' Piachaud (born 1 March 1937) is a former Sri Lankan first-class cricketer.
-Piachaud studied in England at the University of Oxford, where he made 52 appearances in first-class cricket — the joint-highest amount — and took nearly 150 wickets as an off break bowler.
-He also played county cricket for Hampshire and first-class cricket for Ceylon.
+James Daniel Piachaud (1 March 1937 – 2 April 2026) was a Sri Lankan first-class cricketer.
+He studied in England at the University of Oxford, where he made 52 appearances in first-class cricket — the joint-highest amount for the university — and took nearly 150 wickets as an off break bowler.
+Piachaud also played county cricket for Hampshire and first-class cricket for Ceylon.

-Life and first-class cricket career
+Biography

 The son of James Arthur Piachaud, he was born in March 1937 at Colombo in what was then British Ceylon.
-He was educated at St Thomas' College, before matriculating to Keble College at the University of Oxford.
+He was educated at St Thomas' College, before matriculating to Keble College, Oxford.
 There, he was a member of the Oxford University Cricket Club and made his debut in first-class cricket for the club against Gloucestershire at Oxford in 1958, with him making fifteen appearances in his debut season.
 In these, he took 41 wickets at an average of 20.07, with two five wicket hauls against the Free Foresters; his 8 for 72 in their second innings was to become his career best bowling figures.
 He made the same number of appearances for Oxford University in 1959, taking 50 wickets at an average of 26.02, with three five wicket hauls.
-In 1960, his once again made fifteen appearances for Oxford, taking 47 wickets at an average of 22.89 and a further two five wicket hauls.
+In 1960, he once again made fifteen appearances for Oxford, taking 47 wickets at an average of 22.89 and a further two five wicket hauls.
 Against Hampshire that season, he was struck for 28 runs off an over by Butch White, having bowled a dot ball followed by four sixes and a four.

-Despite this, his bowling performances for Oxford bought him to the attention of Hampshire, for whom he played for in the latter half of the 1960 County Championship, making twelve first-class appearances.
+Despite this, his bowling performances for Oxford brought him to the attention of Hampshire, for whom he played in the latter half of the 1960 County Championship, making twelve first-class appearances.
 Along with Charles Fry, he was the last amateur to be called into the Hampshire side.
 In these, he took 29 wickets at an average of 29.31, with best figures of 4 for 62.
-He did not feature to Hampshire in 1961, but did play seven final first-class matches for Oxford University.
+He did not feature for Hampshire in 1961, but did play seven final first-class matches for Oxford University.
 His 52 first-class appearances for Oxford is the joint-highest, alongside Abbas Ali Baig.
 He took 149 wickets for Oxford, at an average of 25.25 and took seven five wicket hauls.
 His tally is the fourth-highest number of wickets taken for Oxford in first-class cricket.
 As a batsman, he scored 926 runs at a batting average of 12.86 and a highest score of 40.
 Piachaud gained a blue in each of the four seasons in which he played for Oxford, by virtue of playing in The University Match against Cambridge University at Lord's.
 In 1961, he additionally played for the Gentlemen in the Gentlemen v Players fixture.